seggewiss/seggewiss/README.md

 #### Currently working on 💪

-- [seggewiss/vue-reproduction-1](https://github.com/seggewiss/vue-reproduction-1) - This repository illustrates an issues with complex types being altered as soon as they are in a data property. (today)
+- [seggewiss/vue-reproduction-1](https://github.com/seggewiss/vue-reproduction-1) - This repository illustrates an issues with complex types being altered as soon as they are in a data property.
+(1 day ago)
 - [shopware/admin-extension-sdk](https://github.com/shopware/admin-extension-sdk) - The Admin Extension SDK can be used by Shopware 6 apps and plugins.
-This library allows them to extend the administration with custom functionality. (today)
+This library allows them to extend the administration with custom functionality.
+(1 day ago)
 - [shopware/platform](https://github.com/shopware/platform) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions (1 week ago)
 - [shopware/administration](https://github.com/shopware/administration) -  (1 week ago)
 - [shopware/docs](https://github.com/shopware/docs) -  (3 weeks ago)